How Is Restless Legs Syndrome Treated?

 • Opioids

-All of these drugs have side effects and may work less well over time.
+All of these drugs may have side effects.
+They also may lose their effect for you over time.
 When RLS symptoms get worse even when taking higher doses, it is called augmentation.8

 Devices for restless legs syndrome

-A few devices are said to treat RLS.
-However, only 1 device – Restiffic foot wraps – is approved by the US Food and Drug Administration (FDA) to treat RLS.
-It requires a prescription from your doctor.9
+A few devices may be used to treat RLS.
+Restiffic foot wraps are approved by the US Food and Drug Administration (FDA) to treat RLS.
+The newest device to treat RLS is Nidra from Noctrix.
+It is a band that you wear on your calves and stimulates your muscles to provide similar relief as walking.
+They both require a prescription from your doctor.9

 Many other devices are sold online and provide pressure or vibration to the legs.
 Some of these devices have been studied and found to help with RLS, while others have not.
 Costs range from $20 to $2,500.5